gfoury/UX305FA-DSDT-Patch/README.md

 In this `UX305FA-DSDT-Patch` directory is `AX88772-USB-Ethernet.dmg`, which is a driver for the USB Ethernet dongle which comes with the UX305FA.
 Note that it appears to replace the Apple USB Ethernet driver.
 It does come with an uninstall/restore script.

 Sound won't work without a driver.
-I currently use VoodooHDA  for sound.
-It is available in `downloads/pkgs/`.
-If you want to try patching `AppleHDA`, the `SSDT-HACK.aml` already includes layout-3 properties.
-It is untested.
+There are three choices for that:

+#### VoodooHDA

+The VoodooHDA installer is available in `downloads/pkgs/`.

+The directory `voodohda-fix` contains a patch for headphone detaction.
+See `voodoohda-fix/readme.txt`.

+Mic switching is unsupported.

+#### Patched AppleHDA

+Thanks to anerik70, there is a patched AppleHDA.
+It also supports HDMI audio (with the current `config.plist`).
+I have not tested it as much.

+The dummy kext is in `ADummy.kext.zip`.
+You can install it  with `sudo unzip -X ADummy.kext.zip -d /Library/Extensions`.
+If you installed VoodooHDA previously, remember to remove `/System/Library/Extensions/AppleHDADisabler.kext`.

+Like this VoodooHDA, this particular AppleHDA does not support mic switching.
+If you feel like messing with it, https://github.com/Mirone/AppleHDAPatcher/tree/master/Patches/Laptop/CX20752 may have useful files.

+#### Hybrid VoodooHDA/AppleHDA

+McShmoopy has built a hybrid VoodooHDA/AppleHDA configuration, which handles both internal and HDMI audio.
+See http://www.tonymacx86.com/el-capitan-laptop-support/185868-voodoohda-jack-sense-auto-switching-hdmi-audio.html for details.

 ### Once you have a network